arangodb/docs/3.8/aql/operations-window.md

 adding or subtracting the numeric offsets specified in the `following` and `preceding` attribute.
 The offset numbers have to be positive and have to be determined at query compile time.
 The default offset is `0`.

+The range based window syntax requires the input rows to be sorted by the row value.
+To ensure correctness of the result, the AQL optimizer will automatically insert a `SORT` statement into the query in front of the `WINDOW` statement.
+The optimizer may be able to optimize away that `SORT` statement later if a sorted index is present on the group criteria.

 The following query demonstrates the use of window frames to compute totals as well as averages computed from the current document and the documents that have